FredericFerriere/metaheuristics_assignment/shiftedSphere/README.md

 Optimum found: -449.99 (known optimum -450)

-number of function evaluations: 3
+number of function evaluations: 3003

 computational Time: 0.05 s

 convergence curve

 ![](convergenceCurve_dim_500.png)

+### Calculating the number of function evaluations

+The algorithm provides the number of iterations.
+The number of function evaluations is:
+(1 + 2 * dimension) * numberIterations
+since for each iteration and each dimension, gradient is numerically approximated.